 different story of a changed environment on university campuses.
 Instead of the secularism, relativism, and hedonism common in today’s culture, I believe there will be a revival of the values that great universities founded on (Christian Worldview ).

 Due to the corporate faculty, staff, and student ministry organizations with the local church, in the vicinity of Arizona State University, I hope to read how in the early 21st century Christian faculty and staff began to dramatically influence the whole course of cultural norms from the campus of ASU.
 I picture myself as a watchman looking at what kind of ideas come into the university and how they compare with a Christian worldview.
 My role is to serve as an ambassador or Worldview Consultant to Jesus Christ to relate to people as a truth and grace recipient and dispenser to others as I communicate about Christ convincingly in the present culture with my whole life to usher in a worldwide Christian Awakening of the Kingdom of God focusing on the university.

 - To serve Jesus Christ and the truth of the Gospel.

 - Model faithfully the example of Christlikeness in words and behavior.

-- to equip and mobilize others to communicate the claims of Christ within their areas of influence
+- Equip and motivate others to communicate the claims of Christ and a Christian worldview in various areas of life.

-- to initiate and develop on-going relationships with Christian and non-Christian professors
+- To initiate and develop on-going relationships with Christian and -non-Christian professors, staff, and students.

-Since February 2001, Jim has participated with Community Ministries in a ministry to faculty and staff at ASU known as “Gatekeepers Watch”.
-He serves by initiating and organizing book studies on the ASU campus that focus on applying different aspects of a Christian world view to the issues of the times, especially those relevant to the lives of an academic audience.
-He has taught Bible, theology, and apologetics courses at his local church for the last three years.
-He and his wife Joni are active in their local church and enjoy fishing, hunting and camping.
+Since February 2001.
+Jim has participated with Community Ministries International in a ministry to faculty and staff known as “Gatekeepers Watch”.
+He serves by initiating and organizing critical study groups in books conveying a Christian worldview to the issues of the times especially those relevant to the lives of an academic audience.
+He has taught Bible, theology, and apologetics courses at his local church for the past six years.
+He and his wife Joni enjoy camping and fishing and are managed by four cats.